CiscoDevNet/intersight-powershell/docs/Get-IntersightHciVirtualGpu.md

 ```

 ### -Name
-Specifies the name of the FunctionsFunctionVersion.
+Specifies the name of the HciVirtualGpu.

 ```yaml
 Type: String